tsedio/tsed-vitepress-theme/docs/docs/testing.md

 ## Testing session

-To install session with Ts.ED see our [tutorial](/tutorials/session.md).
+To install session with Ts.ED see our [documentation page](/docs/session.md).

 ::: code-group